 “Culture is the secret sauce that keeps employees motivated” – Dan McGaw

-Dedicating a time in the week to celebrate successes, could be something for employees to look forward to, and a way to shout them out to the team!
-Also encouraging motivation and drive in their role.
+Not sure how to create the culture you want?
+Try dedicating a time in the week to celebrate successes – this could be something employees look forward to and gives them the opportunity to shout out their wins to the team!

-Tip: Could you offer a bonus or champagne for the best performer every month or over a period?
+Or, you could offer a bonus or champagne for the top performer every month or quarter!

 Appreciation = Engagement = Retention